Luzifer/dockermanager/README.md

       --fullHost[=true]: Manage all containers on host
-      --refreshInterval=30: fetch new images every <N> minutes --serfAddress="127.0.0.1:7373": Address of the serf agent to connect to
+      --refreshInterval=30: fetch new images every <N> minutes --serfAddress="127.0.0.1:7373": Address of the serf agent to connect to --standalone[=false]: Do not use Serf to talk to other hosts
 ```

 ### Configuration file